Smooth Yamabe invariant and surgery: Introduction

 \subsection{Topological applications}

 The above surgery result can be combined with standard techniques of bordism theory.
-Such applications will be the subject of a sequel to this article, and we will only give some typical conclusions as examples here.
+As these topological applications are not the main subject of this article, we will only sketch some typical conclusions as examples here.

 The first corollary uses the fact that spin bordism groups and oriented bordism groups are finitely generated together with techniques developed for the proof of the $h$-cobordism theorem. \begin{corollary} For any $n\geq 5$ there is a constant $C_n>0$, depending only on $n$, such that